HIGHER DEGREE RESEARCH (HDR) STUDENT ACADEMIC COMPLAINTS POLICY

 who was enrolled as a HDR student and whose body of HDR work (e.g. a research thesis) was examined as part of their HDR candidature at the University; or

 A person who has submitted work for examination for a Higher Doctoral Degree (eg. Doctor of Science, Doctor of Letters, Doctor of Law).

 Principles that ensure that decision-making is fair and reasonable.
 These involve decision-makers informing people of the case against them or their interests, giving them a right to be heard, not having a personal interest in the outcome, and acting only on the basis of logically probative evidence.

 University rules, policies, standards, codes of conduct, codes of practice, procedures and guidelines.

 Providing advice on or making a determination on the merits of a complaint at an earlier stage in the complaints process.
 Such participation goes beyond providing advice or guidance on the provisions of the policy or other procedural aspects of the complaints process.

 A circumstance where, in the course of the thesis examination process, University rules, standards, policies, codes, procedures or guidelines have not been followed.

-A review of a HDR candidate’s progress that occurs at various stages throughout the student’s candidature and includes Research Proposal Reviews, Faculty Progress reviews and Annual Progress Reports, as described in the HDR Progress Review Guidelines.
+A review of a HDR candidate’s progress that occurs at various stages throughout the student’s candidature and includes Research Proposal Reviews, Faculty Progress reviews and Annual Progress Reports.

 Also known as a dissertation, a thesis is the document submitted in support of candidature for a Doctoral or Masters by research degree which presents the author’s research and findings.